Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Introduction

-There are a large number of research papers on spherically symmetric spacetimes and solutions in teleparallel $F(T)$ gravity using a large number of approaches, energy-momentum sources and made for various purposes~\cite{golov1,golov2,golov3,debenedictis,SSpaper,TdSpaper,nonvacSSpaper,nonvacKSpaper,staticscalarfieldSS,scalarfieldKS,roberthudsonSSpaper,coleylandrygholami,scalarfieldTRW,baha1,bahagolov1,awad1,baha6,nashed5,pfeifer2,elhanafy1,benedictis3,baha10,baha4,ruggiero2,sahoo1,sahoo2,calza}.
-But there are a special class of teleparallel spacetime which the field equations (FEs) are purely symmetric: the teleparallel Robertson-Walker (TRW) spacetime \cite{preprint,coleylandrygholami,scalarfieldTRW}.
-This type of spacetime is defined in terms of the $k$-parameter where $k=0$ is a flat cosmological spacetime, $k=\pm 1$ cases are respectively positive and negative space cosmological curvature \cite{aldrovandi2003,bounce,Capozz,inflat}.
-We have proven that a such teleparallel geometry is described by a $G_6$ Lie algebra group, where the $4$th to $6$th Killing Vectors (KVs) are characteristic of this spacetime \cite{preprint,coleylandrygholami}.
+There is a large number of research papers on spherically symmetric spacetimes and solutions in teleparallel $F(T)$ gravity using a large number of approaches, energy-momentum sources and made for various purposes~\cite{golov1,golov2,golov3,debenedictis,SSpaper,TdSpaper,nonvacSSpaper,nonvacKSpaper,staticscalarfieldSS,scalarfieldKS,roberthudsonSSpaper,coleylandrygholami,scalarfieldTRW,baha1,bahagolov1,awad1,baha6,nashed5,pfeifer2,elhanafy1,benedictis3,baha10,baha4,ruggiero2,sahoo1,sahoo2,calza}.
+But there is a special class of teleparallel spacetime in which the field equations (FEs) are purely symmetric: the teleparallel Robertson--Walker (TRW) spacetime \cite{preprint,coleylandrygholami,scalarfieldTRW}.
+This type of spacetime is defined in terms of the $k$-parameter where $k=0$ is a flat cosmological spacetime, $k=\pm 1$ cases are, respectively, positive and negative space cosmological curvature \cite{aldrovandi2003,bounce,Capozz,inflat}.
+We have proven that a such teleparallel geometry is described by a $G_6$ Lie algebra group, where the fourth to sixth Killing Vectors (KVs) are characteristic of this spacetime \cite{preprint,coleylandrygholami}.
 The main apparent consequence of additional KVs is the trivial antisymmetric parts of FEs.
 The same spacetime geometry structure also exists for some extensions such as teleparallel $F(T,B)$ gravity \cite{FTBcosmogholamilandry,HJKP2018,Cai_2015,dixit,ftbcosmo3}.
 We have found teleparallel $F(T)$ and $F(T,B)$ solutions for perfect fluid (PF) and scalar field (SF) sources.
-In the last case, the teleparallel $F(T)$ and $F(T,B)$ solutions are scalar potential independent and only SF dependent \cite{scalarfieldTRW,FTBcosmogholamilandry}.
+In the last case, the teleparallel $F(T)$ and $F(T,B)$ solutions are scalar potential-independent and only SF-dependent \cite{scalarfieldTRW,FTBcosmogholamilandry}.
 But there are additional possible sources of energy-momentum which can lead to new further teleparallel solutions in $F(T)$-type, but also for extensions.